ni/measurement-plugin-labview/docs/README.md

 ## Introduction

-The MeasurementLink Support for LabVIEW packages enable measurement developers to quickly create LabVIEW measurements and run them as a service.
-MeasurementLink allows users to interact with measurement services with a LabVIEW UI in InstrumentStudio.
+The Measurement Plug-In Support for LabVIEW packages enable measurement developers to quickly create LabVIEW measurements and run them as a service.
+NI Measurement Plug-In Support allows users to interact with measurement services with a LabVIEW UI in InstrumentStudio.

 ---

 ## Software support

-- InstrumentStudio 2023 Q1 or later
+- InstrumentStudio 2024 Q3 or later
-- MeasurementLink 2023 Q1 or later
 - LabVIEW 2020 SP1 or later
   - JKI VI Package Manager 2020.1 or later